marfadita/BG_project_2023/README.md

 ## In repo
+* Notebook with a specific data analysis is in the repository
+* Plots for data analysis
-MAF files that are sources for analysis cannot be shared, only a notebook with a specific data analysis is in the repository, write to the [Marfa](mailto:marfuta.zak@gmail.com) for all questions and remarks
+MAF files that are sources for analysis cannot be shared

+Write to the [Marfa](mailto:marfuta.zak@gmail.com) for all questions and remarks